Ocean acidification in the Arctic Ocean: Effects on Local Communities

 Ocean acidification not only has impacts on aquatic life, but also on human communities and the overall livelihood of people living near these waters.
 For example, as a result of crustaceans being unable to produce their shells and skeletons due to reduced amounts of carbonate ions, populations such as crabs have significantly decreased in some areas in the Northern hemisphere.
 This has resulted in numerous fisheries in these areas to close down as a result of multi-million dollar losses.
-In addition, an uptick in ocean acidification has caused a swift increase in toxic algal blooms, which are known to produce a neurotoxin called domoic acid that can accumulate inside the bodies of certain shellfish.
+In addition, increased temperatures have caused a swift increase in toxic algal blooms, which are known to produce a neurotoxin called domoic acid that can accumulate inside the bodies of certain shellfish.
 If ingested by humans this toxin can cause severe health issues, which has forced many additional fisheries to close down.

 Methods to Reduce Acidification

 Since the carbon cycle is tightly connected to the issue of ocean acidification, the most effective method for minimizing the effects of ocean acidification is to slow climate change.
 Anthropogenic inputs of CO2 can be reduced through methods such as limiting the use of fossil fuels and employing renewable energies.
 This will ultimately lower the amount of CO2 in the atmosphere and reduce the amount dissolved into the oceans.
 More intrusive methods to mitigate acidification involve a technique called enhanced weathering where powdered minerals like silicate are applied to the land or ocean surface.
 The powdered minerals enable accelerated dissolution, releasing cations, converting CO2 to bicarbonate and increasing the pH of the oceans.
 Other mitigation methods, like ocean iron fertilization, still need more experimentation and evaluation in order to be deemed effective.
 Ocean iron fertilization in particular has been shown to increase acidification in the deep ocean while only slightly reducing acidification at the surface.